This post may contain affiliate links. Please read our disclosure policy.

 There is just something about a plate of sizzling fajitas that is irresistible!
 Fajitas are one of my go-to orders at Mexican restaurants because, when ordered without the rice, beans, and tortillas, it’s a healthy option.
 Oh, and I always opt for an extra side of guac to just smother it all in. yum.
+And easy to make at home with these Steak, Poblano, and Mushroom Fajitas.

 SHOP THE POST.